 As this option from multi-disciplinary firm RIOS proves, the simplest sloped backyard ideas and solutions can often be the most impactful.

 Here, a minimalist pathway traverses a large bamboo forest, complete with 85 different plants.
 The garden is designed to be experienced during the dramatic sunset light, while the landscape bathes the hillside below the house in warmth and an energizing glow.

-2. Level your land
+8. Level your land

 San Francisco is known for its hilly landscape, so it’s no surprise that Bay Area-based designer Kendall Wilkinson has experience putting sloped backyard landscaping ideas into practice.
-Though Wilkinson wanted to have a leveled yard for her clients, the stone wall and fireplace seen here accentuates the angled terrain.
+Although Wilkinson wanted to have a leveled yard for her clients, the stone wall and fireplace seen here accentuates the angled terrain.

 'You can see how significantly the yard is sloping behind the wall that provided the perfect foundation to add the fireplace and seating,' Wilkinson explains.
 'Being placed on this side of the property makes this patio very quiet, serene, and relaxing.

-3. Go for a versatile vantage point
+9. Go for a versatile vantage point

-The first terrace allows for a generous storage area for bikes and garden equipment beneath, while the lower part of the garden flows seamlessly from the house with hardwood decking to echo the internal flooring.
+The first terrace allows for a generous garden storage area for bikes and garden equipment beneath, while the lower part of the garden flows seamlessly from the house with hardwood decking to echo the internal flooring.
 A cozy seating zone and stylishly integrated outdoor lighting ideas complete the garden.

 'Sloping gardens can be great when it comes to lighting,' she shares.
 'It's like an amphitheatre; you are able to enjoy your whole garden with one view.'

-5. Fire up your sloping backyard
+10. Fire up your sloping backyard